jelsonjay/github-api-user/README.md

-This is a search API helps you search for the any specific user you want to find or repository.
+This app is a search API helps you find a user by searching for username.

 # github-vue